Azure-Samples/cognitive-services-speech-sdk/quickstart/objectivec/ios/text-to-speech/README.md

 ## Get the Code for the Sample App

 * [Download the sample code to your development PC.](/README.md#get-the-samples)
+* This Sample includes the QuickStart for Objective-C. See the [accompanying article](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/get-started-text-to-speech?tabs=terminal&pivots=programming-language-cpp) on the SDK documentation page which describes how to build this sample from scratch in Visual Studio 2017.

 ## Get the Speech SDK for iOS